-Good design should ensure that maximum amount of light reaches existing public areas and where possible, protect streets or important network routes from prevailing winds.
+Good design should maximum the amount of light reaching existing public areas and where possible, protect streets or important network routes from prevailing winds or with designed shelter.

-Image 29.
+Image 30.
 Good public open spaces can raise the health and wellbeing of people living within a community